daghustani/P2/README.md

 - Use Ruby on Rails framework to build your application
 - Don't use Rails Scaffolding for generating your resources.
 - Deploy on Heroku so application is live on the web
-- Craft a `README.md` file that explains your app to the world
+- Create a `README.md` file that explains your app to the world

 ### Technical Requirements